Clueless-Community/scrape-up/contribution.md

 ```

 + The `__scrape_page` is a private function defined to scrape any page.
-+ Now we have to create a function with approporiate name, in this case `get_avatar`.
++ Now we have to create a function with an approporiate name, in this case `get_avatar`.
 ```python
 def followers(self):
         page = self.__scrape_page()